Yunteng-Cao/yunteng-cao.github.io/index.md

 </div>

 ## Recent highlights
--- Our research on **[Nanofabrication of silk microneedles for high throughput micronutrients delivery and continuous sap monitoring in plants](https://lnkd.in/eQBSxsdg)** has just been published in *Nature Nanotechnology*!
+-- Our research on **[Nanofabrication of silk microneedles for high throughput micronutrients delivery and continuous sap monitoring in plants]((https://www.nature.com/articles/s41565-025-01923-2))** has just been published in *Nature Nanotechnology*!
-  It is also the cover story of [MIT News](https://news.mit.edu) ([link](https://lnkd.in/emx36fwU)).
+  It is also the cover story of [MIT News](https://news.mit.edu) ([link](https://news.mit.edu/2025/will-vegetables-future-be-fortified-using-tiny-needles-0429)).

-- Our research on "Nanofabrication of silk microneedles for high throughput micronutrients delivery and continuous sap monitoring in plants" has just been published in Nature Nanotechnology! https://lnkd.in/eQBSxsdg It is also today’s Cover Story of MIT News https://news.mit.edu (https://lnkd.in/emx36fwU)